U-Skate World, an Instance of the Gray-Scott System

 Negatons exist at many parameter values near the western (low k) edge of the complex region identified by Pearson.
 At the very westernmost parameter values they are stable (viable) only if they have one or more other negatons as neighbors.
 This video shows the behaviour at (F=0.0460, k=0.0594), described more fully here.
 It is the first place I found true stable negatons.

 In the "U-skate world" parameters discussed below, negatons survive indefinitely in isolation, and also tend to clump together in groups.
-They exhibit a behavior similar to bubbles in water with "surface tension", moving more quickly when they get close to contact, and holding back the movement of other shapes such as those discussed below.
+They exhibit a behaviour similar to bubbles in water with "surface tension", moving more quickly when they get close to contact, and holding back the movement of other shapes such as those discussed below.

 First convincing evidence of class-4 complexity